Organic German (Blue) Chamomile Essential Oil - APTIVA

 Extraction Method: Steam Distilled

-Plant Part: Flower heads dried at 40-45 °C is reported to preserve the matricarin which makes the essential oil superior.
+Plant Part: Flower heads dried at 40–45°C to preserve matricarin integrity

-Aromatic Scent: A soothing, sweet, herbaceous odour with a fresh, fruity undertone
+Aromatic Scent: Soothing, sweet, herbaceous with fresh, fruity undertone

 Aromatic Note: Middle